lantanagroup/stylesheets/Stylesheets/CDA/README.md

+# CDA Stylesheet
 ## Introduction
-This is the repository for Lantana's public CDA Stylesheet, an open-source renderer for CDA documents.
+This folder contains the Lantana CDA stylesheet, an open-source renderer for CDA documents.
 The stylesheet transforms the XML of a CDA document into a webpage that can be viewed in a browser or other XSLT-compatible application.